-In view of the nationwide concerns about the effects of large scale wind turbines on rural communities, Appleton Wiske's, as part of the process of developing a Neighbourhood Plan, parishioners were asked whether they would be in favour of a wind farm development in the vicinity of Appleton Wiske.
+In view of the nationwide concerns about the effects of large-scale wind turbines on rural communities, Appleton Wiske, as part of the process of developing a Neighbourhood Plan asked parishioners whether they would be in favour of a wind farm development in the vicinity of Appleton Wiske.
 95% of respondents said they were not in favour and 95% supported a minimum setback distance of 2km between any wind turbine and Appleton Wiske.
-The main concerns from respondents were noise, proximity to dwellings and school, visual impact, and shadow flicker.
+The main concerns from respondents were noise, proximity to dwellings and schools, visual impact, and shadow flicker.

-National Government Planning Guidance was ammended in June 2015 to require consultation with and support by local communities affected by wind turbine planning applications.
-Click here for details.
+National Government Planning Guidance was amended in June 2015 to require consultation with and support by local communities affected by wind turbine planning applications.

 Hambleton District Council's Core Policy CP21 states that “development ... must seek to ensure that communities and the environment are not adversely affected by the action of natural and other forces.
 Proposals must take particular account of the need to mitigate development from the consequences of pollution, noise or hazardous activities”.

 There is also now considerable scepticism about the benefits of wind turbines in CO2 savings due to the intermittent nature of their operation, which requires backup from conventional gas-fired power stations to ensure that supply can meet demand.

 Taking all the above into account, any proposal for wind turbines must consider whether the benefits of the development would be outweighed by any harm identified.